Hugius/FabiEngine3D/doc/markdown/CAPTOR.md

 - The captor is a 3D "camera" in 3D space.
 - Everything around the is captured into an internal cube map.
 - The cube map is used for cube reflections/refractions.
-- The ID of a captor cannot be empty or contain spaces/capitals/specials.

 ## 2. Properties

-- **ID**: the identifier of the captor
+- **ID**: the unique identifier of the captor
   - Type: `string`
-  - Constraints: must be unique, cannot be changed
+  - Constraints: cannot be empty or contain spaces/capitals/specials
 - **Exception ID**: the ID of a model that cannot be captured in the reflection/refraction
   - Type: `string`
   - Constraints: none